geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 One kernel has one output, one kernel has two outputs.

 ##### **Geohot** [[00:07:51](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=471)]
-Two outputs is...
+Two outputs is..
 That's tricky.
 As long as you only have one output, you're fine.
 But even if you want to just save it, yeah, you just probably want to add

 ##### **Geohot** [[00:08:04](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=484)]
 a context and just create a tensor empty that it writes to and then put that in the context for the backwards pass.
 It'll be very explicit, but it should just work.

 ##### **Wozeparrot** [[00:08:13](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=493)]
-Because backwards is...
+Because backwards is..
 There's a pre-kernel for backwards and at least the way we're doing it, there's two kernels that actually compute the gradient.

 ##### **Geohot** [[00:08:19](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=499)]
 Two kernels is no problem.
-It's just on the forward, when you have a kernel that has two outputs, it's difficult for us to compute the gradient because think of how...
+It's just on the forward, when you have a kernel that has two outputs, it's difficult for us to compute the gradient because think of how..
 It's closed from two places.
 So you want to avoid that.

 ##### **Qazalin** [[00:08:32](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=512)]
 Okay.